-If it becomes necessary to withdraw a child from the school, the parents should inform the Registrar, in writing, a minimum of 30 days before the date of withdrawal.
-The school needs time to fill openings so we can continue to meet our expenses.
-Tuition deposits (September 2024 for all programs, and May 2025 for Part-day or August 2025 for Full-day) that have been paid in advance are forfeited and non-transferable to other children in the family or other months of the school year.
+If it becomes necessary to withdraw a child from school, parents should inform the Registrar, in writing, a minimum of 30 days before the date of withdrawal.
+The school needs time to fill openings so we can continue to meet our financial obligations.
+Tuition deposits (September 2025 for all programs, and May 2026 for Part-day or August 2026 for Full-day) that have been paid in advance are forfeited and non-transferable to other children in the family or other months of the school year.